 In the event of resignation or any circumstance that stopped you from paying for your Philhealth premiums, you can still resume your active membership by updating your account into individually paying member.
 You may do this by submitting PMRF to Philhealth before paying your premiums.

 What are Sponsored Program Members?

 Sponsored members whose premium contributions are fully or partially subsidized by their sponsors such as LGUs, Private Entities, Legislators, and National Government Agencies are under this category.

-shall be entitled to identified in-patient hospital care (including the Z Benefit Package), out-patient care services, and other health care services provided by accredited health care centers and providers.
+According to Philhealth, all sponsored members and their beneficiaries shall be entitled to identified in-patient hospital care (including the Z Benefit Package), out-patient care services, and other health care services provided by accredited health care centers and providers.
 They shall also be entitled to the No balance Billing (NBB) Policy for health care services provided by accredited government health facilities in a non-private accommodation.
 Likewise, they shall also be entitled to the Primary Care Benefit 1 (PCB1) Package to be provided by their accredited Primary Care Benefit Provided where they are assigned and enlisted.”